 Frequently Asked Questions About The Tax Code

 Tax issues are understandably intimidating, and you may be afraid that any actions you take will lead to serious repercussions or expensive fines.
-As experienced tax law attorneys, Bendure & Thomas has compiled a list of common questions that you may find helpful.
+As experienced tax law attorneys, our team at Bendure & Thomas has compiled a list of common questions that you may find helpful.

 The IRS Is Auditing Me Or My Business.
 Do I Need To Get An Attorney?

-While there is no legal requirement to hire a lawyer during an audit, working with an experienced tax law attorney is among the best steps you can take to protect yourself, minimize any additional tax burdens and fines, and limit the impact an audit has on you or your business.
-We highly suggest scheduling an appointment with our established and vigorous law firm.
-Dial 248-800-2537 or email our office to speak with us.
+While there is no legal requirement to hire a lawyer during a tax audit, working with an experienced tax law attorney is among the best steps you can take to protect yourself, minimize any additional tax burdens and fines, and limit the impact an audit has on you or your business.
+We highly suggest scheduling a free consultation with our firm.

 What Is The Difference Between A Lien And Garnishment?